ctig2015/FS25MapCleaner/README.md

 # FS25 Map Cleaner

+!!!IMPORT FARMING SIMULATOR NEED TO BE CLOSED WHEN YOU DO THIS!!

 FS25 Map Cleaner is a simple Windows app for **Farming Simulator 25** that helps remove a map and its **unused** required mods.

-It is made for people who download large maps that may need a lot of extra mods.
+It is made for people who download maps that may need a lot of extra mods.
 When you remove a map, the app checks the map's dependency list and then checks your **other installed mods and maps** before deleting anything extra.

 TEST IT OUT AND LEAVE COMMANTS IN https://github.com/ctig2015/FS25MapCleaner/discussions

-SCREENSHOTS i just used this as an example to see at min it only has the map but it show what mods it shoul have
+SCREENSHOTS i just used this as an example to see at min it only has the map but it show what mods it shoul have once you bro

 <img width="1000" height="500" alt="FS25MapCleaner_IymoZ5PGiA" src="https://github.com/user-attachments/assets/a5fd7f18-ef89-4ddf-a90e-bc40f339d9b4" />